hu261/robotframework-template/README.md

 ### Tests scripts naming

 This skeleton test suite makes you start quickly with robotframework testing.
-The naming convention used is: the name of the test file is `US<Number>` where `<Number>` is the number of your User Story.
+The naming convention used is: the name of the test file is `us<Number>.txt` where `<Number>` is the number of your User Story.

 ### Running tests